The Rise of the Smart Suitcase

 Not just beautifully crafted and stylish, a new generation of travel companions are redefining the category and bringing it into the digital age.
 The most exciting industry innovation since the wheeled suitcase rolled into our lives in the 1970’s, these intelligent travel solutions will streamline each journey with features like self check in, integrated scales, GPS tracking and even charging facilities; adding value for today’s tech-savvy, well travelled consumer.

-And following Samsonite’s $1.8 billion acquisition of Tumi earlier this year, the luggage giant has teamed with Samsung.
+And following Samsonite’s $1.8 billion acquisition of Tumi, the luggage giant has teamed with Samsung.
 Together they will create an entirely new line of smart cases that will help to maintain dominance in this sector.
 Forget that all too familiar anxiety at the baggage carousel, these cases will include GPS tracking and even alerts when a case leaves the plane, or is opened unexpectedly.

 But some of the most exciting advances are coming from the smaller players.
 Without the restraints of bigger brands, they may have the potential to bring new innovation to the market more quickly.
 One such example is Dutch brand Fireflies.
 Their Power Suitcase has a built in USB charger to ensure no traveller is ever stranded with a flat phone battery.
 Powered by the rotation of the suitcase’s wheels this is not just a move toward convenience, but sustainability too.